sqlifuzzer/loginBruteForcer/README.md

 # loginBruteForcer
-Brute force login pages with the aptly-named loginBruteForcer Designed to be sneaky, fast, and easy to use
+Brute force login pages with the aptly-named loginBruteForcer.
+Designed from the ground up to be sneaky, fast, and easy to use.
 # How Will I Know
 The legend Whitney Houston once asked: How will I know?
 She was, of course, aksing if a certain person would love her.
 But this question also applies to automated brute forcing of login pages; specifically: